-A33.
+- A33.
 The engagement partner is responsible for emphasizing the importance of each engagement team member exercising professional skepticism throughout the audit engagement.
 Conditions inherent in some audit engagements can create pressures on the engagement team that may impede the appropriate exercise of professional skepticism when designing and performing audit procedures and evaluating audit evidence.
-Accordingly, when developing the overall audit strategy in accordance with ISA (UK) 300 (Revised June 2016), the engagement team may need to consider whether such conditions exist in the audit engagement and, if so, what actions the firm or the engagement team may need to undertake to mitigate such impediments.
+Accordingly, when developing the overall audit strategy in accordance with ISA (UK) 300 (Revised June 2016), the engagement team may need to consider whether such conditions exist in the audit engagement and, if so, what actions the firm or the engagement team may need to undertake to mitigate such impediments. - A34.
+Impediments to the exercise of professional skepticism at the engagement level may include, but are not limited to: - Budget constraints, which may discourage the use of sufficiently experienced or technically qualified resources, including experts, necessary for audits of entities where technical expertise or specialized skills are needed for effective understanding, assessment of and responses to risks and informed questioning of management. - Tight deadlines, which may negatively affect the behavior of those who perform the work as well as those who direct, supervise and review.
+For example, external time pressures may create restrictions to analyzing complex information effectively.

-See ISA (UK) 610 (Revised June 2013), paragraph A41.
+&lt;sup>26 See ISA (UK) 610 (Revised June 2013), paragraph A41.

-See ISA (UK) 620 (Revised November 2019), paragraphs 11(c) and A30.
+&lt;sup>27 See ISA (UK) 620 (Revised November 2019), paragraphs 11(c) and A30.